Ken-omlet/Ken-omlet/README.md

 ## About me

 Seeking internship opportunities in web development, backend engineering, and IoT development.
 - My name is **Ken**, and I am 21 years old.
-I currently live in Bangkok, Thailand.
+I currently live in Pathum Thani, Thailand.
 - You can contact me at kawingowan@gmail.com

 ## Skills